yuki-sakakihara/yuki-sakakihara.github.io/index.md

 Visit IPMU (might be online) on 18th March 2022

-Joined a Workshop in Chongqing in April 2021
+Joined a Workshop in Chongqing in April 2021,
+ "Search for non-singular anisotropic spacetime," 2021 CQU & USTC Junior Cosmology Symposium

 ## Links